Sewickley Township, Pennsylvania

 Sewickley Township is a township in Westmoreland County, Pennsylvania, United States.
 The population was 5,647 at the 2020 census.

 History

 Sewickley Township was created in 1835 and named after Sewickley Creek.
 The Bells Mills Covered Bridge was listed on the National Register of Historic Places in 1980.

 Geography

 According to the United States Census Bureau, the township has a total area of 27.0 square miles (69.9 km^{2}), of which 26.8 square miles (69.3 km^{2}) is land and 0.2 square mile (0.6 km^{2}) (0.86%) is water.

 Surrounding and adjacent neighborhoods

 Sewickley Township has five land borders, including North Huntingdon Township to the north, Hempfield Township to the east and southeast, Madison borough to the east-southeast, South Huntingdon Township to the south, and Sutersville borough to the southwest.
-Across the Youghiogheny River in Allegheny County to the west, Sewickley Township runs adjacent with Elizabeth Township.
+Across the Youghiogheny River in Allegheny County to the west, Sewickley Township is adjacent to Elizabeth Township.
 The CDP Herminie is also situated within the township.